-The payrolls increase was the largest since March 2007 as private employers hired more workers than expected, but temporary hiring for the census was less than what economists had forecast.
+The payrolls increase, only the third since the economy sunk into recession in late 2007, was the largest since March 2007.
+Private employers hired more workers than expected, while temporary hiring for the U.S. decennial census came in below economists' forecasts.

 Payrolls for January were revised upward to show a 14,000 gain instead of a loss of 26,000, while February was adjusted to show only a loss of 14,000.
 Previously, February had been reported as down 36,000.